hiukim/mind-ar-js/README.md

 # Fund Raising

 MindAR is the only actively maintained web AR SDK which offer comparable features to commercial alternatives.
 This library is currently maintained by me as an individual developer.
-To raise fund for continuous development and to provide timely supports and responses to issues, here is a list of paid services and sponsorship options:
+To raise fund for continuous development and to provide timely supports and responses to issues, here is a list of related projects/ services that you can support.

 <table>
   <tbody>